 The review covers all aspects of academic provision for undergraduate and postgraduate taught and research students in the department, including those on collaborative, distance-learning and international programmes of the University of London.
 Areas of scrutiny broadly include curriculum design, delivery and assessment; the management of teaching at departmental level; teaching qualifications and teaching-related CPD of academic staff; research training and supervision; learning resources and support; department finances; the relationship between teaching and research and arrangements for the review and enhancement of provision.
 The review does not take account of staff research activity per se except inasmuch as this has bearing on the development of a departmental research culture, of which research students are necessarily a part.
 Similarly, departmental planning is considered only in the context of student provision.

 The role of students in the review of a department’s provision is considered to be a fundamental element.
-A representative from the Students’ Union (normally the President for Education and Campaigns) is a full member of the Periodic Departmental Review Panel.
+A representative from the Students’ Union (normally the Vice-President (Education)) is a full member of the Periodic Departmental Review Panel.
 The Panel meets with representative groups of students from the department under review to obtain their views on a broad range of matters relating to their experience as students in the department and the College.
 Student feedback which is collected as part of the annual review process and the results of student surveys, including the National Student Survey (NSS), Postgraduate Taught Experience Survey (PTES) and Postgraduate Research Experience Survey (PRES), are considered as part of the evidence base.
 Furthermore, where possible student focus groups are held to gather a broad range of views.

 The review is conducted by a panel, which is convened by the Vice Principal (Education) on behalf of the Academic Board.
 Whilst the Vice Principal (Education) may alter the configuration according to the nature and scope of the provision which is under review, normally the Panel will be constituted as follows.

 - at least two external specialists in the discipline(s) under review